Mountain biker who died at Snowmass ID’d as Woody Creek local, kayaking expert

 "As long as I've know him, he boated hardcore stuff.
 He was an incredible backcountry skier," Chamberlain said.
 "I didn't know he was that serious of a mountain biker. … This is a total shocker."

 Scott Willoughby is a longtime Colorado outdoors writer and river advocate who became friends with Eckardt after a chance meeting.
-They met about 20 years ago in a coffee shop near Taos, N.M., on the way to kayak the Class V section of the Upper Taos Box, he recalled Monday.
+They met about 20 years ago in a coffee shop near Taos, New Mexico, on the way to kayak the Class V section of the Upper Taos Box, he recalled.

 Eckardt likely was riding alone on the Valhalla trail on the Elk Camp side of Snowmass when the accident occurred, officials said.